≡ Menu

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-The definition of Superchargers is available here: Superchargers.
+The definition of Tesla’s supercharger stations is available here: Superchargers.

-Tesla has built a network of charging infrastructure referred to as Supercharger stations to remove the general perception that electric vehicles are typically limited by travelling distance.
+Tesla has built a comprehensive network of charging infrastructure known as Supercharger stations to dispel the perception that electric vehicles are limited by travel distance.

-These Supercharger stations are built to provide fast charging to enable long-distance travel and to encourage the broad adoption of electric vehicles.
+These Supercharger stations are designed to provide fast charging, enabling long-distance travel and encouraging the widespread adoption of electric vehicles.

-According to Tesla, they are built with an industrial-grade high-speed charger explicitly designed to recharge a Tesla electric vehicle significantly faster than other charging options.
+Tesla’s Supercharger stations are equipped with industrial-grade high-speed chargers, specifically designed to recharge a Tesla electric vehicle significantly faster than other charging options.

-When we look at the chart above, the number of Tesla’s Supercharger stations has dramatically grown since 2016.
-Over the past eight years, Tesla has more than quadrupled the number of Supercharger stations worldwide, from 700 stations in 2016 to nearly 6,000 stations as of 2023.
+Tesla’s Supercharger stations have dramatically increased since 2016.
+Over the past nine years, Tesla has more than quadrupled the number of Supercharger stations worldwide, growing from 790 stations in 2016 to nearly 7,000 stations by the end of fiscal year 2024, as shown in the accompanying chart.

 Back To Table Of Contents